The site where Ted Bundy dumped the body of Caryn Campbell

 The postmortem examination revealed that her skull had sustained three heavy fractures.

-At that point, he lured her away from the hotel to a darkened parking lot, where he struck her over the head and then quickly bundled her into his Volkswagen Bug.
+When Campbell agreed to help, he lured her away from the hotel to a darkened parking lot, where he struck her over the head and bundled her into his Volkswagen Bug.

 Campbell was from a town called Dearborn, which lies to the west of Detroit, Michigan.
-Shortly before her murder, she had traveled to Colorado with her fiance and his two children.
+One day before the murder, she had traveled to Colorado with her fiancé, Dr. Raymond Gadowski, and his two children.

 The last confirmed sighting of her was in the corridor on the second floor of the inn, when she stepped off the elevator while she was en route to her room.

-According to her fiance, she had left the lobby and ventured upstairs because she wanted to grab a magazine.
+Gadowski said that she left the lobby and went upstairs to get a magazine.
 Because the magazine remained untouched, it is likely that she never made it that far.

 For example, she may have spotted him fumbling around on crutches and offered to help.
-That or he simply called out to her for assistance.
+That or he simply called out to her and asked for assistance.